CLI Reference

 Use this group to add, list, inspect, edit, or remove workspace registrations.

-Start, stop, and inspect the background runtime
+Start and stop the background runtime

 Authenticate and inspect MCP integrations